EDITORIALS

 A test plan for manual testing is essentially a list of things to check.
 The goal is to capture enough detail that testers know what areas to cover, without prescribing exactly how to test each one.

-The most practical format is a checklist of test prompts: short, specific ideas that direct a tester's attention without turning testing into a box-ticking exercise.
-"Check password complexity rules" is a better test prompt than either "test login" (too vague) or a five-step script with expected outputs (too rigid).
+The most practical format is a checklist of test prompts: short, specific ideas that direct a tester's attention without turning testing into a box-checking exercise.
+"Check password complexity rules" is a better test prompt than either "test login" (too vague) or a five-step test case with expected outputs (too rigid).

 Good test plans: